 What does a sales engineer do?

 A SaaS Sales Engineer has deep knowledge of your SaaS platform and how it integrates into a customer’s system.
-Sales engineers don’t only sell the solution; they oversee its successful implementation.
+Sales engineers (which are sometimes called solutions engineers) only sell the solution; they oversee its successful implementation.

 Your solution may solve many common pain points.
 Still, each customer has a unique technology stack and varying software portfolios and workflows that could affect its integration with your product.

 Critical responsibilities of sales engineers

 Sales engineers are usually involved in the early discovery stages of meeting a prospective client.
 The sales engineer will be involved in:

 - Scripting and presenting demos to prospects.